serengil/deepface/README.md

 [![Downloads](https://pepy.tech/badge/deepface)](https://pepy.tech/project/deepface)

-**deepface** is a lightweight python based face recognition framework.
-You can verify faces with just a few lines of codes.
+**deepface** is a lightweight python based facial analysis framework including face recognition and demography.
+You can use the framework with a just few lines of codes.

+# Face Recognition

+Verify function under the DeepFace interface is used for face recognition.

 ```python
 from deepface import DeepFace